 That thought alarmed me much more than it should have.

 I was still staring anxiously after him, wondering whether to give chase, when my front door opened, and Vicki peered out at me.

 'That was James Sirius Potter,' I told her.

 'Sirius?' she queried.
 'What sort of a name is Sirius?'

 'His brother is called Albus,' I said, 'Albus S-s-something, I don't think I ever found out what his "S" stood for.
-Are you okay, Vicky?
+And their sister is Lily Luna; the Luna is because she's named after a lunatic – luna-tic, get it?
+Are you okay, Vicki?
 You look worried.'

 'Simon was been back, about an hour ago, while you and …James… were at Ticino's,' she told me.
 My flatmate was unable to look me in the eyes, so was staring at my knees as she spoke.
 'He's gone again, but he arrived with a big black bin-bag.
 He said… He said that it's got all your stuff in it, and that there is no need for you to call at his place to collect anything.'

 I shrugged.
 I'd left some clothes and some of my course notes at Simon's house, if he'd delivered them to me, then I wouldn't need to see him until our third year lectures started in four weeks time.

 'What else did he say?'
 I asked.

 'He called you… He called you some very rude names, and he wasn't very complimentary about James, either.'